pantheon-systems/documentation/source/_docs/solr-drupal.md

 The [Pantheon Apache Solr](https://github.com/pantheon-systems/drops-7/tree/master/modules/pantheon/pantheon_apachesolr) module is included within all Drupal 7 sites on Pantheon.
 This module **must** be enabled and configured in each environment (Dev, Test, Live, and each Multidev) in order to use Pantheon's Apache Solr service.
 The Pantheon Apache Solr module is not required if you are using a third-party Solr service.

-**The Pantheon Apache Solr module requires the core Search module to be enabled** to have administrator permission granted for "Administer search".
+**The Pantheon Apache Solr module requires that you enable the core Search module** to have administrator permission granted for "Administer search".
 You will not be able to post `schema.xml` if the core Search module is disabled.

 Once enabled, click **Configure**, or navigate to **Administration** > **Configuration** > **Search and metadata** > **Pantheon Apache Solr**.